 But how do you fit into all this?

 If you like to drive, have no problem running errands or making deliveries, have a reliable motor vehicle and have a great personality then you can try reaching out to one of these companies for work.
 They’re always on the lookout for new riders and drivers to expand their fleets.

 Here’s the beauty about the internet and life – you can literally make it whatever you want.

-I know this has been a hefty article, but I wanted to make sure I spared no detail in telling you the many varied ways that you can make money online right here in Jamaica.
+I know this has been a hefty article.
+But I wanted to make I detailed the many ways that you can make money online right here in Jamaica.

 These are 9 broad areas, each with their own nuances and specifics.
-And I’m sure once you find the one that works best for you, you’ll add your own spin on it and add to the variety.
+I’m sure once you find the one that suits you best, you’ll add your own spin on it.

 We’ll be sure to update this article as the times change and new information becomes available.
-We’ll also release more guides on making more money online, building successful careers, and successfully navigating adult life, so keep your eyes on this space.
+We’ll also release more guides on making money online, building successful careers, and successfully navigating adult life.
+So keep your eyes on this space.